Skip to content

 Default Values and Lazy Initialization

 Use the Default helper when a field needs to be computed lazily or resolved from the environment.
-Default returns a DefaultValue container that the State runtime unwraps when the field is accessed:
+Default returns a DefaultValue container that the State runtime resolves while creating each instance:

 from uuid import uuid4